betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 Please read the [wiki note](https://betaflight.com/docs/wiki/archive/Magnetometer) carefully, and test it thoroughly, before using the Mag in a GPS Rescue.
 Note that the current default for GPS Rescue is to use the Mag.
 If you are not 100% sure that your Mag is working, don't use it.

-thanks to pichim, ctzsnooze, SteveCEvans
+thanks to pichim, ctzsnooze, SteveCEvans, ledvinap

 ## 5. Automatic LEDstrip colour based on VTx channel